Instructions for making "smelly jelly":

-It is better to use a distilled or purified water - water with minerals in it will cause the crystals to
+Notes: It is better to use a distilled or purified water - water with minerals in it will cause the crystals to

 We've had a lot of calls and questions about the detergent and why you add it, and what kind works best.
 When you mix fragrance oil and water, you are mixing oil and water.
 As we all know, oil and water doesn't mix!
 The purpose of the detergent is to use its surfactant qualities - these act as a "bridge" and allow the water to bond with the oil.
 A few drops are all you need, or want.
 The best detergent?
 One that doesn't foam very much.
 Get the cheap Dollar store dish washing liquid that never makes a lot of bubbles, it will work just fine.
 Detergents like Joy, or Dawn, aren't great because they do make lots of bubbles.
 The fewer the bubbles the better your crystals will look when done.